ashshaosh/praxis_go/README.md

 Exercise from go tour for "generating" blue pattern image.

 ## Fibonachi
-With Slices and with recursion methods.
+With Channel-close-range, Slices and Recursion methods.